News from our work

 March 2022

-100 households have had a basic supply of solar energy for a few weeks: for light and to charge their cell phones.
+100 households have had a basic supply of solar energy for a few weeks now: for light and to charge their cell phones.
 During a visit to the solar village, the foundation’s board of directors was able to see for themselves the great benefits that this means for everyone involved: on the one hand, finally clean and reliably available light for households, but then also jobs for solar technicians who take over maintenance and service.
 Some of these also come from the Kinabi solar village itself.

 February 2022